 TAB files (MapInfo tables) are the native format of MapInfo.
 They consist of a number of files with extensions such as .DAT, .ID, .MAP and .TAB; all of these files need to be present and kept together for the table to work.

 TAB fields

-Field Name Type Width Description

-POSTCODE Char 8 Full postcode from Code-Point

-UPP Char 20 Unique polygon identifier
+Field Name Туре Width Description POSTCODE Char 8 Full postcode from Code-Point UPP Char 20 Unique polygon identifier (including 4 leading zeros) PC AREA Char 2

-PC_AREA Char 2

 Example of TAB;